With Indian central bank chief down, maverick politician guns for finmin aide

-NEW DELHI Fresh from claiming the scalp of Reserve Bank of India Governor Raghuram Rajan, a Hindu-nationalist politician has turned his fire on a top finance ministry adviser who once worked with Rajan at the International Monetary Fund.
+NEW DELHI, June 22 Fresh from claiming the scalp of Reserve Bank of India Governor Raghuram Rajan, a Hindu-nationalist politician has turned his fire on a top finance ministry adviser who once worked with Rajan at the International Monetary Fund.

 The attack by lawmaker Subramanian Swamy fuels concern that his real target is Finance Minister Arun Jaitley, whose relationship with Rajan, while never warm, helped steady public finances, cut inflation and keep Asia's third-largest economy on the move.